bcgov/castor/R/functions/Migrate_Oracle_to_PostgreSQL.md

 ## Description

 ora2pg moves an Oracle database to PostgreSQL.
-An entire schema or a single table can be migrated from Oracle to PostgrSQL.
+An entire schema or a single table can be migrated from Oracle to PostgreSQL.
 The documentation for this tool can be found [here](http://ora2pg.darold.net/documentation.html).

 To get this tool working there are a series of steps